YihsunEthanCheng/CarND-LaneLines-P1/reflection.md

 ![alt text][image3]

 Step 6.
-My_ransac
+Ransac
-  * A simple ransac to find the dominant line models as the LEFT/RIGHT lane.
-This mini ransac use the first order normal euquation to find the least square error solution for each line candidate.
+  * A simple ransac to find the dominant models as the LEFT/RIGHT lines.
+This ransac uses all line models deteced from Hough transform and find the line candidate via least square error solution.
 The fitness is computed by the length of each recruited line segment.
-The longest line model wins and gets selected to removed most of noisy lines espeically appearing near the center of the image.
+The longest line model wins out and gets selected to removed most of noisy lines espeically appearing near the center of the image.
-  * The advantage for this implementation is that it is easy to be upgraded to detect 2nd order polynomial curve, which appears in the challenge video clip.
+  * The advantage for this implementation is that it can be easy upgraded to detect polynomials, which appears in the challenge video clip.

 ![alt text][image4]